 Krimihara – useful in worm infestation

-Because of sweet, bitter and astringent tastes, it balances Pitta
+Because of its sweet, bitter and astringent tastes, it balances Pitta

-Because of its pungent, bitter and astringent tastes, it balances Kapha
+Because of its pungent, bitter and astringent taste it balances Kapha

 and because of its sour taste, Terminalia chebula balances Vata.